Coastal Insurance News

 A house located right next to the shoreline or next to a body of water costs typically more to insure than a home that’s inland.
-Some insurers charge a surcharge for homes within 500 ft of salt water.
-Exposure to storms and water damage are a more obvious concern, but insurers even look at location data such as crime statistics in the area to help determine the probability of a loss.
+Some insurers charge a surcharge for homes within 500 ft of saltwater.
+Exposure to storms and water damage is a more obvious concern, but insurers even look at location data such as crime statistics in the area to help determine the probability of a loss.
 Hundreds of data points may be considered when underwriters work with experts and insurance software to rate a risk, which is the industry term for pricing your home insurance policy.

 Construction of home: The type of construction used for your home is also a meaningful factor in the cost of your policy.
-Masonry homes (brick & concrete block construction) can be more fire resistant and have better durability in the face of storms and wind.
-In Florida, for example, most building codes require a home to be built using concrete so they can survive hurricane force winds (74mph+ sustained winds).
+Masonry homes (brick & concrete block construction) can be more fire-resistant and have better durability in the face of storms and wind.
+In Florida, for example, most building codes require a home to be built using concrete so they can survive hurricane-force winds (74mph+ sustained winds).

 In some cases, depending on the materials used and the construction methods needed to repair the home, masonry homes can also be more expensive to rebuild.
 The percentage of masonry compared to framing is considered as well.
 Most homes with masonry aren’t 100% of either type of construction.
 The type and shape of the roof on your home can also play a role in rates.